Frequently Asked Questions

 I follow the recommended fee schedule of the Psychologists Association of Alberta.
-I charge $200 for a 50 min individual session.
-For clients with financial issues, I offer a sliding scale for services.
+I charge $200 for a 60 min individual session.
 Fees are covered by most employee benefit plans and I can direct bill Alberta Blue Cross, Great West Life, Manulife, and Green Shield.

 Is therapy private?

 Therapy is most effective when you can be open and honest.
 Therefore, ensuring privacy and confidentiality is of utmost importance and a psychologist can not share any information without your written consent.
 In some specific circumstances, psychologists are required to disclose information without your written consent.
 In Alberta, these exceptions include protecting vulnerable populations (e.g., children, the elderly, or a person with a disability) from harm or neglect; immediate and grave danger to self or another identifiable person; or when court-ordered.

 There is no way to precisely predict the amount of time you spend in therapy.
 Counselling is deeply personal and depends on your individual needs and goals.
 The number of recommended sessions varies by condition and treatment type but there is not a prescribed set since every individual is unique.